 Give large breeds, such as German Shepherd Dogs, Bloodhounds, and Mastiffs, large bones.
 Bones should be larger than the length of the dog’s muzzle, so they can’t be swallowed whole.
 A beef shank bone is a good example of the type of bone to give to a large dog.

 Be an educated consumer.
-The Food and Drug Administration (FDA) publishes information about bone treats, which are processed and sold commercially as dog treats.
+The Food and Drug Administration (FDA) publishes information about dog bone treats, which are processed and sold commercially as dog treats.
 The FDA received about 68 reports of pet illnesses related to “bone treats,” between Nov.
 1, 2010 and Sept.
 12, 2017.
 According to Carmela Stamper, a veterinarian in the Center for Veterinary Medicine at the FDA, “Giving your dog a bone treat might lead to an unexpected trip to your veterinarian, a possible emergency surgery, or even death for your pet.”

-Keep in mind that experienced and knowledgeable veterinarians disagree about bone chewing and many advise owners to play it safe and only provide commercially available chew toys and simulated bones that are made for dogs of all sizes.
+Keep in mind that experienced and knowledgeable veterinarians disagree about bone chewing.
+Many advise owners to play it safe and only provide commercially available chew toys and simulated dog bones that are made for dogs of all sizes.
 We do know that dogs love to chew, and chewing on a bone can keep them busy and happy.
 It can even reduce anxiety and serve as a big reward for good behavior.

-Great Choices for Bones and Chew Toys:
+Great Choice for Bones and Chew Toys

 Durable and non-toxic, this bone chew toy is a great alternative to a real bone.
 The toy smells like bacon and helps clean your dog’s teeth.
-Price: $15
+Price: $14.99